gravito-framework/gravito/docs/en/guide/laravel-12-mvc-parity.md

 # Laravel 12 MVC Parity

-This page compares Gravito (core + Orbits) with Laravel 12’s “full-stack MVC” feature set, so we can see what is already covered, what is partially covered, and what is still missing.
+This page compares Gravito (core + Kinetic Modules) with Laravel 12’s “full-stack MVC” feature set, so we can see what is already covered, what is partially covered, and what is still missing.

 ## Legend